rulewis/journey-optimizer.en/help/using/configuration/external-systems.md

 **Where can I configure the timeout?
 Is there a maximum value?**

 In each journey, you can define a timeout duration.
 Timeout duration is configured in the properties of a journey.
 Timeout duration must be between 1 second and 30 seconds.
 Refer to [this section](../configuration/external-systems.md#timeout) and [this page](../building-journeys/journey-gs.md#timeout_and_error).

+**How is DULE applied to data from External Sources?**

+No. You are responsible for the proper use of any data you retrieve or send to an external system.
+As an administrator, you can configure what is variable and can be sent in an Action.
+You can also configure what data comes back and how its surfaced in a data source.